rohieb/labgrid/doc/configuration.rst

 NetworkMXSUSBLoader
 ~~~~~~~~~~~~~~~~~~~
-A NetworkMXSUSBLoader descibes an `MXSUSBLoader`_ available on a remote computer.
+A NetworkMXSUSBLoader describes an `MXSUSBLoader`_ available on a remote computer.

 NetworkIMXUSBLoader
 ~~~~~~~~~~~~~~~~~~~
-A NetworkIMXUSBLoader descibes an `IMXUSBLoader`_ available on a remote computer.
+A NetworkIMXUSBLoader describes an `IMXUSBLoader`_ available on a remote computer.

 NetworkRKUSBLoader
 ~~~~~~~~~~~~~~~~~~~
-A NetworkRKUSBLoader descibes an `RKUSBLoader`_ available on a remote computer.
+A NetworkRKUSBLoader describes an `RKUSBLoader`_ available on a remote computer.

 AndroidFastboot
 ~~~~~~~~~~~~~~~